Portfolio

 Legacy-to-Cloud Platform Transformation

 Context.
-A large enterprise needed to modernize a portfolio of business-critical applications from on-premises legacy infrastructure to cloud-native architecture.
-The existing estate had accumulated years of technical debt, with tightly coupled dependencies and limited observability.
+A large enterprise needed to modernize business-critical applications from on-premises legacy infrastructure to cloud-native architecture.
+The estate had accumulated years of technical debt, with tightly coupled dependencies and limited observability.

 Approach.
-Rather than a wholesale migration, adopted a phased modernization strategy.
-Defined target architecture patterns per application tier.
-Established delivery governance with clear accountability across architecture, engineering, and operations.
-Built shared platform capabilities (CI/CD, observability, security baseline) that application teams could adopt incrementally.
+Rather than a wholesale migration, adopted a phased modernization.
+Defined target architecture patterns per application tier, established delivery governance with clear accountability, and built shared platform capabilities (CI/CD, observability, security baseline) that teams could adopt incrementally.

 Key decisions.
-Strangler fig pattern over big-bang rewrite.
+Strangler fig over big-bang rewrite.
 Shared platform services over per-team duplication.
-Architecture decision records for every significant technical choice.
+Architecture decision records for every significant choice.
 Production readiness reviews as deployment gates rather than post-incident artifacts.

 Outcome.
-Reduced deployment friction and improved production resilience.
-Shared architectural patterns across teams.
-Engineering capabilities that compound over time rather than reset with each project.
+Reduced deployment friction, improved production resilience, shared patterns across teams, and engineering capabilities that compound over time rather than reset each project.

 AI Productionization